FridrikOG/big_data_project_3/readme.md

 ---
 ```
 Install Python (you do not need conda for this)
 ```
 ```
 source venv/bin/activate (inside the main directory)
 ```
 ```
-  Pip install pipenv
+pip install pipenv
 ```
 ```
 pip install -r requirements.txt